Last updated 24/05/2023

 Though the fast-paced work nature of Agile does not really fit with the legal work methods, this methodology helped the team to look at the process from an end to end perspective and made the way the work is delivered efficient enough.

-After the implementation of Agile methodology, the team has improved its productivity by 25%.
+After the implementation of Agile methodology, the result was quite stunning

 VistaPrint, a marketing company for small businesses evaluated its waterfall methodology and found out from the ideation phase to the product delivery phase, it takes 60 days for them to deliver the final output.